This post contains affiliate links. Read my disclosure for more information.

 If you want an honest recommendation of a real person to help with your designing needs, Bethany is 100% the way to go.
 She is extremely responsive, patient, affordable – and of course, amazing at coming up with designs!

 All posts on My Life, I Guess have been proofread with Grammarly before I hit that publish button.
 Because let’s be honest, it’s hard to spot your own typos!
-I use the free version of this app to scan my text for grammatical and spelling mistakes.
-The paid premium version also includes vocabulary enhancement suggestions and plagiarism checks.
+I use the paid premium version to scan my text for grammatical and spelling mistakes (which are available on the free version) and for vocabulary enhancement suggestions and plagiarism checks.

 Courses, Training & Tutorials: